MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/v8/go-mobile/get-started/notes.md

 ---
-title: "Notes in Dynamics 365 for phones and tablets | MicrosoftDocs" ms.custom: ""
+title: "Notes in Dynamics 365 for Customer Engagement for phones and tablets | MicrosoftDocs" ms.custom: "" ms.date: "07/19/2017"
-ms.date: "07/19/2017"
 ms.reviewer: ""